-They can be broadly divided into antispasmodics, laxatives, antidiarrheals, bulking agents and miscellaneous IBS drugs.
+The choice of drug depends on the type of IBS you have.They can be broadly divided into the anti-spasm drugs or antispasmodics, laxatives, antidiarrheals, bulking agents and miscellaneous options.

-Antispasmodic drugs are used for pain relief and are particularly good when you have cramps.
+ANTISPASMODIC DRUGS are used for pain relief and are particularly good when you have cramps.

 They have relatively widespread use as IBS medications and some of them may already be familiar to you.

-They are a natural product and come in capsule form to allow passage of the medication in to the bowel without it causing any irritation in your mouth.
+Peppermint Oil capsules - trade name of MINTEC or COLPERMIN - can be taken three times a day.
+They work on anti-pain channels to reduce your discomfort and are a good, natural product.
+They come in capsule form to allow easy passage of the medication in to your bowel without, without causing any irritation in your mouth.

-The common ones used are Loperamide, Co-Phenotrope and Codeine Phosphate.
+The common ones used are:

 Its action is achieved by the physical bulk as well as drawing fluid in to the fiber and stool.